 On September 11th, 2019, ALD Automotive launched a pilot of the MaaS app Move, a mobility assistant that provides daily, personal travel advice, based on the user’s day planner.
 The pilot had 60 participants who were provided with their own personal mobility garage in the Move app.
-This ‘garage’ consisted of public transportation, an e-bike and some participants also had access to a lease car.
+This ‘garage’ consisted of public transportation, e-bike, and some participants also had access to a lease car.
 Every day, they got personal travel advice based on their goals (both personal and business) and on their personal day planner.
 The customer service provided support through Whatsapp.

 Move App by ALD Automotive